upgini/upgini/README.md

 <br>
 3. at least one column selected as a <a href="#-search-key-types-we-support-more-to-come">search key</a>;
 <br>
-4. min size after deduplication by search key column and NaNs removal: <i>100 records</i>
+4. min size after deduplication by search-key columns and removal of NaNs: <i>100 records</i>
 </td></tr></table>

-### 3. 🔦 Choose one or multiple columns as a search keys
+### 3. 🔦 Choose one or more columns as search keys
-*Search keys* columns will be used to match records from all potential external data sources / features.
+*Search keys* columns will be used to match records from all potential external data sources/features.
-Define one or multiple columns as a search keys with `FeaturesEnricher` class initialization.
+Define one or more columns as search keys when initializing the `FeaturesEnricher` class.
 ```python
 from upgini.features_enricher import FeaturesEnricher
 from upgini.metadata import SearchKey